 Students also take courses in scripting and ethical hacking.
 Graduates can pursue careers in digital forensics, pen testing, or security analytics.

 The Cybersecurity Boot Camp at UT Austin Job Placement Assistance

 The dedicated job placement team at UT Austin offers portfolio reviews, virtual tech panels, technical interview training, and one-on-one coaching to improve soft skills for the real world.

 Founded in 1853, Washington University in St. Louis educates nearly 16,000 students from more than 100 countries and all 50 states.
-The school is a private, secular research institution and awards degrees at all levels.
-Washington University also offers nontraditional educational experiences.
+This private, secular research institution awards degrees at all levels.
+Washington University also offers educational experiences for working professionals.